ava-labs/hypersdk/README.md

 }
 ```

+The `hypersdk` will provide that payload (or mark the block as invalid if it is
+missing), verify the AWM multi-signatures in a block (in parallel), and collect AWM signatures from other
+validators so that anyone can generate an AWM message.

+But wait, that isn't all.
+Half the challenge of implementing AWM is relaying
+messages and generating the required signatures.
+The VM will automatically
+fetch all signatues from other validators and serve them over RPC.
+The client
+will then invoke a single node, request all signatures, and generate
+a multi-signature.

+VMs also store all Warp Messages in state so that any validator can generate
+a signature at any time.
+This is required so that a client can retry messages
+if the validator set changes between the time of generation and broadcast.

+Lastly, we pin the result of all warp message verification to the block so that
+bootstrapping clients don't need to verify warp message signatures when processing
+blocks.

 You can view what a simple transfer `Action` looks like [here](./examples/tokenvm/actions/transfer.go)

+_In the future, bench validators that don't provide signatures..._

 ## Future Work
 _If you want to take the lead on any of these items, please